Haven-Rau/Pokemon_Catching_Adventure/README.md

 You can access the Excel sheet here: [Modified Pokemon Database.csv](https://github.com/user-attachments/files/24351705/Modified.Pokemon.Database.csv)

-Once the CSV is saved to your computer, you can run an sql query to load it into the table:
+Once the CSV is saved to your computer, you can run an SQL query to load it into the table:

 ```sql
 BULK INSERT pokemon_species